Know the Laws: New York

 Domestic violence misdemeanor and felony records are also kept in the National Instant Criminal Background Check System (NICS).
 However, no one other than law enforcement officials and licensed firearm sellers are allowed to search the NICS.
 Your local police department may be willing to search NICS for you if you ask, but they are not required to do so.

-You can find contact information for sheriff departments in your area on our NY Sheriff Department Locations page.
+You can find contact information for sheriff departments in your area on our NY Sheriff Departments page.

 A local domestic violence organization in your area may also be able to answer your questions and assist you in talking to the necessary law enforcement officials.
 You will find contact information for organizations in your area on our NY State and Local Programs page.